syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 Available in {{ site.product.short_name }} 4.1 and later versions.

-*Description:* Configures the behavior of counting messages based on different syslog fields, like SEVERITY, FACILITY, HOST.
+*Description:* Configures the behavior of counting messages based on different syslog fields, like SEVERITY, `FACILITY`, `HOST`.

 Possible values: